by Robin Tyner

 Well, the good news is… He has!
-We just completed our 12 week summer series in the book of Proverbs where we learned wisdom is more than brains, and it’s more than morals.
-In a nutshell, the wisdom found in Proverbs teaches us how to be good at life– how to face challenges and decisions with God’s perspective.
+In the book of Proverbs we learn that wisdom is more than brains, and it’s more than morals.
+In a nutshell, the wisdom found in Proverbs teaches us how to be good at life — how to face challenges and decisions with God’s perspective.

-During the summer we’ve gained practical insight into topics like anger management; how to make tough decisions; how to guard our heart; the power of the tongue; and what it means to be a true friend.
-As we learned about these topics we discovered why a book that was written 3,000 years ago is still considered the gold standard of good counsel.
+We gain practical insight into topics like anger management; how to make tough decisions; how to guard our heart; the power of the tongue; and what it means to be a true friend.
+As we learn about these topics we discover why a book that was written 3,000 years ago is still considered the gold standard of good counsel.

-During the series we encouraged you to read a chapter of Proverbs according to the day of the month, and also memorize verses and hang them on the trees in the lobby.
-It’s been exciting to see the trees filling up with verses you’ve memorized.
-We also encouraged you to look for Jesus in the pages of Proverbs.
+I would like to encourage you to read a chapter of Proverbs according to the day of the month, and also to memorize verses and hang them in visible places all around you.
+We also encourage you to look for Jesus in the pages of Proverbs.
 The Bible says Jesus is God’s wisdom in human form, so it shouldn’t be too hard to find Him in a book about wisdom.

-We concluded our series by looking at Proverbs 31:10-31, which is probably the most familiar chapter in the book.
+Proverbs concludes in 31:10-31, which is probably the most familiar chapter in the book.
 The passage was written in the form of an acrostic poem which means each of the 22 verses begins with successive letters of the Hebrew alphabet.
-This is helpful to know because it reveals the writer isn’t building an argument, or trying to prove a point.
+This is helpful to know because it reveals the writer isn’t building an argument or trying to prove a point.
 It’s more like he’s stringing pearls with the goal of showing the wonderful virtues of wisdom.

 Proverbs 31 is a personification of wisdom in the form of a woman that reveals godly character comes from fearing God.
 The chapter ends with two verses which are worthy to write on the tablet of our hearts.
 “Charm is deceitful, and beauty is vain, but a woman who fears the Lord is to be praised.
 Give her the fruit of her hands, and let her works praise her in the gates.”
 These verses reveal this women’s godly character is a result of the fact she fears God.
 When a person fears God they become industrious, creative, generous, and their speech will be kind.